Fichtner21/wordpress-dlugoleka-child/wp-content/plugins/yop-poll/readme.txt

 == Changelog ==

+= 6.2.4 =
+* fixed issue with GDPR/CCPA checkbox when having multiple polls on the same page
+* fixed issue with Results and Get Code icons not showing
+* fixed issue with cloning polls

 = 6.2.3 =
 * fixed issue with [br] tag showing on results page
 * added more tags for answers - [strong][/strong], [p][/p], [b][/b], [u][/u], [i][/i]